 After we assess the strength of evidence for each outcome, we rate therapies on a 0–5-point scale to answer seven questions that most people with cancer want to know:

-- How well does this therapy treat cancer?
+- How well does this therapy improve treatment outcomes?

 - How well does it improve my general health and resilience (body terrain)?